ichbindev/ichbindev/README.md

 ### ich bin dev

 Hi!
 My name is Chris and I'm a full stack dev.
 Here is where I code for fun and learning.
-I'm currently dealing with some tendonitis in my wrist and trying to minimize the typing I do outside of work, so I'm not as prolific as I'd like to be.
-It's pretty frustrating but I'm getting in what I can!
+You can check out my work github profile [here](https://www.github.com/cmlzen), though most of my contributions are in private repos :)

 [Follow me on Twitter](https://www.twitter.com/ichbindev), [peruse my portfolio](https://cmlin.ac) or [browse out my blog!](https://www.ichbin.dev)